Phyllis Friedman’s Support for the Community Ran Deep

 blog banner image

-Lonny Darwin z’l – October 29, 1912 – January 11, 2013 Just as Lonny Darwin shaped the Bay Area Jewish community, many people, places, and passions shaped Lonny.
+Just as Lonny Darwin z”l shaped the Bay Area Jewish community, many people, places, and passions shaped Lonny.
 Our entire community has benefited from her work—whether it be youth who can learn about the Holocaust or the elderly who can enjoy a cultural performance.
 Lonny was a community leader, a true philanthropist, and a dear friend.
 Living for more than 100 years gave her ample opportunity to learn important life lessons from people, passions, travels, and experiences.
-Lonny was who she was because of these multiple influences, and none more… Read More
+Lonny was who she was because of these multiple influences, and none more so than her family that came before her.
+Indeed, one… Read More

 Posted by Admin on June 10, 2019